 Participating in a group therapy program can be intimidating for someone recovering from drug or alcohol abuse.
 It can be difficult enough to speak freely to an individual therapist, and the thought of opening up to a group of people can be even more challenging.
-But a group therapy program can be can be one of the more effective addiction treatment therapies.
+However, a group therapy program can be one of the more effective addiction treatment therapies.
+Our Georgia treatment center is proud to offer these groups to patients that can help them come to terms with their addiction and begin developing tools to overcome it.

 What Is a Group Therapy Program?

-Recovery programs for those facing addiction often include group therapy.
+Often, recovery programs for those facing addiction include group therapy.
 This type of therapy entails grouping people who face similar problems and getting them to work together to understand their challenges and themselves better.
 These programs have been practiced for a long time and offer important advantages over one-on-one treatment programs.

 The treatment became widely used following World War II.
 Many soldiers who returned home after the end of the war needed psychotherapy, and the vast number of people needing treatment prompted professionals to treat these people in groups.
 And while the treatment was facilitated out of need, results proved effective for both physical and mental health.
 A group therapy program is effective for alcohol and drug addiction, as well as a variety of other applications that include: